trilokimodi/lt2222-v23-a3/README.md

 Model training was successfully accomplished when I first designed the whole script in a single notebook.
 But after splitting it to features and model, I did not had enough time left to finish the finishing changes to make the model work.

 The combined script can be found in this link, https://colab.research.google.com/drive/12_bUl39MdaNIyIDVP3cLdsdhGYX9bdvu?usp=sharing
+This file also contains some results at the end and contains no error.

 Apologies, for an extremely late submission and fewer documentation.
 I couldn't as much time as I did in first 2 assignments.